sbshah97/bloom-filters/README.md

 # Bloom Filters

-# Bloom Filters in Go

 This project implements a Bloom Filter data structure in Go.
 A Bloom Filter is a space-efficient probabilistic data structure used to test whether an element is a member of a set.

 ## Project Structure

-The project consists of two main files:
+The project consists of the following main files:

-1. `main.go`: Contains the implementation of the Bloom Filter.
+1. `bloom/filter.go`: Contains the implementation of the Bloom Filter.
+2. `bloom/optimal.go`: Contains functions for calculating optimal Bloom Filter parameters.
-2. `bloom_filter_test.go`: Contains unit tests for the Bloom Filter implementation.
+3. `bloom/bloom_test.go`: Contains unit tests for the Bloom Filter implementation.
+4. `main.go`: Contains an example usage of the Bloom Filter.

 ## Setup Instructions